-Medications can’t cure herpes.
+Medicines can’t cure herpes.
 But they can help you feel better, and reduce the chances of passing herpes to others.
-Some medications can control symptoms and shorten the duration of an outbreak (episodic therapy).
-Other medications can reduce the number of outbreaks (suppressive therapy).
+Some medicines can control symptoms and shorten the duration of an outbreak (episodic therapy).
+Others can reduce the number of outbreaks (suppressive therapy).
 Your healthcare provider will explain your options and any possible side effects.

-Medications can prevent the herpes virus from copying itself and help reduce shedding.
+Medicines can prevent the herpes virus from copying itself and help reduce shedding.
 The results vary with each person.
-Take each medication exactly as prescribed.
+Take each medicine exactly as prescribed.
 Options include:

 Primary treatment for the first outbreak.
-Medication may be taken for up to 14 days.
+Medicine may be taken for up to 14 days.
 If needed, it may be taken longer.

 Episodic therapy, for infrequent outbreaks.
-You take medication for 7 to 10 days each time you notice symptoms.
+You take medicine for 7 to 10 days each time you notice symptoms.
 This can reduce your symptoms and the length of the outbreak.
 It is important to start the medicine as soon as symptoms of a new outbreak appear.

 Suppressive therapy, for frequent outbreaks.
-This daily medication can reduce the number of outbreaks you have.
+This daily medicine can reduce the number of outbreaks you have.
 In some cases, suppressive therapy prevents all outbreaks and shedding.

-There are several types of herpes medications.
+There are several types of herpes medicines.
 Your options depend on how often you have symptoms and how severe they are.

-Oral medications come in pill form.
-These medications are often used to treat genital herpes.
+Oral medicines come in pill form.
+These medicines are often used to treat genital herpes.
 They may be taken daily.

-Topical medications come in ointment form.
-These medications can be used during outbreaks of oral herpes.
+Topical medicines come in ointment form.
+These can be used during outbreaks of oral herpes.

-Intravenous (IV) medications are sometimes used to treat severe herpes in infants, the elderly, or patients with a weakened immune system.
+Intravenous (IV) medicines are sometimes used to treat severe herpes in infants, the elderly, or people with weak immune systems.